pat-earl/faculty-page/src/teaching/2019-20/268-multid-calc/index.md

 ### Textbook and References

-There are plenty of references on Calculus and can be divided into isomorphism classes based on difficulty.
-(Translation: I'm not expanding my brief notes.)
+Two references at the level of this course are:

 * My brief lecture notes: for [[pdfs/notes.pdf|printing]] or for [[pdfs/notes-tablet.pdf|viewing online]].
+* *Multivariable Mathematics: Linear Algebra, Multivariable Calculus, and Manifolds* by Shifrin.
+(Roughly at the level of this course; though we will cover topics in slightly different order.)

+There are plenty of other references on the subject, and you may use any of them if they resonate with you better (or you have easier access).
+Here are a few excellent references, which are at a level slightly higher than we will have time for in this course.

+* *Advanced Calculus of Several Variables* by C. H. Edwards, Jr (roughly chapters 2 through 5; again at a level slightly higher than we will have time for in this course.)
+* Lecture notes by [[../../2017-18/268-multid-calc/pdfs/canez-calculus.pdf|Santiago Canez]] (also available on his [website](http://www.math.northwestern.edu/~scanez/courses/320/notes/lecture-notes-320-3.pdf)).
+(These are a bit deeper / more through than we will have time for in this course.)
+* The more analytically inclined can also use any of the references used for 269 [any of the references used for 269](../../2018-19/269-vector-analysis/index.html#textbook-and-references)

+Finally, here are a few references at a level at the level lower than that of this course.

 * [Khan Academy](https://www.khanacademy.org/math/multivariable-calculus).
 (Lots of examples, pictures, intuition; but not at the level of rigor that will be expected in this course.)
+* *Calculus of one and several variables* by Salas, Hille, Etgen.
+(Doesn't prove some of the important results,  but provides good intuition and examples.)
-* Hermann, Strang Calculus Volume 3.
+* *Calculus Volume 3* by Hermann, Strang.
 (At a level a bit lower than this course; but available for free on [OpenStax](https://openstax.org/subjects/math).)
-* Lecture notes by Santiago [[../../2017-18/268-multid-calc/pdfs/canez-calculus.pdf|Canez]] (also available on his [website](http://www.math.northwestern.edu/~scanez/courses/320/notes/lecture-notes-320-3.pdf)).
-(These are a bit deeper / more through than we will have time for in this course.)
-* *Advanced Calculus of Several Variables* by C. H. Edwards, Jr (roughly chapters 2 through 5; again at a level slightly higher than we will have time for in this course.)
-* *Multivariable Mathematics: Linear Algebra, Multivariable Calculus, and Manifolds* by Shifrin.
-* The more analytically inclined can also use any of the references used for 269 [any of the references used for 269](../../2018-19/269-vector-analysis/index.html#textbook-and-references)
+* *Multivariable Calculus* by Stewart.
+(Typically used as a textbook in courses at the level of 259.
+Lots of examples and good intuition, but not at the level of rigor we use in this course.)

 ## Class Policies